SonicZentropy/PoE2Mods.pw/README.md

 # PoE2Mods.pw
 Modding framework for Pillars of Eternity 2

+** IF STEAM OR WHEREVER YOU GOT THE GAME FROM HAS UPDATED THE GAME, YOU NEED TO UPDATE THIS AS WELL**

 This framework allows you to make changes to almost the entire gamut of PoE2's codebase.
 Much like PoE was, PoE2's code appears to be pretty much straight non-obfuscated Unity code, so extremely easy and fun to change to your liking.

 Most instructions can be followed directly from Patchwork.
 This repo includes all of the relevant modifications for PoE already in place.
 Note that the release version of Patchwork itself is broken, so I highly recommend using the version in this repo.